Fan Yuanlian: Biography

 After establishment of the Republic of China in 1912, he was appointed vice-minister of Education in Tang Shaoyi's cabinet.
 In July of that same year, he succeeded Zhao Bingjun as the minister.
 He resigned in July 1913 and relocated to Shanghai as chief editor of Zhong Hua Book Company.

 In the winner of 1915, he participated in the Anti-Yuan Shikai Movement.
 In July, he was named vice-minister of Education in Duan Qirui's cabinet.
 He put Cai Yuanpei forward as president of Tsinghua University.
 Fan concurrently served as minister of Internal Affairs between January 1917 and July 1917.
+In 1917, he became a supporting member of the Science Society of China.
 In November 1917, he went to the United States on a countryside education investigation.
 In 1919 he founded Nankai University with Zhang Boling in Tianjin.
 In August 1920 he was appointed Ministry of Education, but having held the position for only three months.
 Then he went to the United States again and did a countryside education investigation.
 In July 1923, Beijing National Higher Normal School was renamed Beijing Normal University, Fan was unanimously chosen as its first president.

-On December 23, 1927, he died of illness in Tianjin.
+On 23 December 1927, he died of illness in Tianjin.
+Senior members of the Science Society commemorated him in the name of the Fan Memorial Institute of Biology, which established the Bulletin of the Fan Memorial Institute of Biology.